hashicorp/vault/website/source/docs/commands/login.html.md

 similar to a session token on a website.
 By default, this token is cached on the local machine for future requests.

-The `-method` flag allows using other authentication methods, such as userpass, github, or cert.
+The `-method` flag allows using other auth methods, such as userpass, github, or cert.
 For these, additional "K=V" pairs may be required.
-For more information about the list of configuration parameters available for a given authentication method, use the "vault auth help TYPE".
-You can also use "vault auth list" to see the list of enabled authentication methods.
+For more information about the list of configuration parameters available for a given auth method, use the "vault auth help TYPE".
+You can also use "vault auth list" to see the list of enabled auth methods.

-If an authentication method is enabled at a non-standard path, the `-method` flag still refers to the canonical type, but the `-path` flag refers to the enabled path.
+If an auth method is enabled at a non-standard path, the `-method` flag still refers to the canonical type, but the `-path` flag refers to the enabled path.